agoraplex/predicates/docs/narr/blurb.rst

 The :mod:`predicates` module provides a variety of `predicates`, `predicate factories`, and `predicate partials`.

-    A predicate is a function that returns the truth value of some condition
+    "A predicate is a function that returns the truth value of some condition."

-    -- Andrew M. Kuchling, `Python Functional Programming HOWTO`_
+    -- Andrew M. Kuchling,
+       `Python Functional Programming HOWTO`_

 .. _Python Functional Programming HOWTO: http://docs.python.org/2/howto/functional.html#built-in-functions